This time of year has taken on a stereotype, of sorts. It’s supposedly a magical time of year full of merriment and wonder! But is it really?

 More than any other race, breast cancer is more commonly diagnosed in Caucasian women.

-Women who are 55 or older pose a higher risk to breast cancer than younger women do.
+Women who are 55 or older pose a higher risk of breast cancer than younger women do.

 Cancer runs in the family: